aya-prover/aya-prover-docs/README.md

 All markdown files are under `/src/`.
 To add a page simply create a `.md` file in one subdirectory.
 GitHub flavored markdown and LaTeX are allowed.

-To have this page shown in the sidebar, edit `/src/.vuepress/config.js`.
-Say, creating a file `getting-started.md` in the subdirectory `/guide/` whould require changing like this:
+To have this page shown in the sidebar, edit `/src/.vuepress/config.ts`.
+Say, creating a file `getting-started.md` in the subdirectory `/guide/` would require changing like this:

 ```diff
 module.exports = {